Shivnaran-S/GoatPSGHackathon_22PD32/README.md

    - Click empty vertex → Spawn robot
    - Click robot → Select it
    - Click destination → Assign task
    - Buttons: Spawn random robot, Assign random task
+5. If you want to use any other Nav Graph (any other .json file), add the .json file to data directory and in src/main.py file in main function give the name of the file in load_nav_graph(file_name) function of try block